gsuberland/jlcpcb-tampermonkey/README.md

 The [JLCPCB Parts List Improvements](jlcpcb-parts-tampermonkey.js) script imports parametric part data from LCSC when you search the JLCPCB parts library.
 This gives you a bunch more information about how the parts when browsing JLCPCB.

 The [JLCPCB stock check for LCSC](lcsc-jlpcb-stock-check.js) script shows JLCPCB stock numbers, pricing, minimum quantity, and loss numbers on LCSC's search results.
-This helps you quickly see if parts you're looking at are available in LCSC's library.
+This helps you quickly see if parts you're looking at are available in JLCPCB's library.

 ## How do these scripts improve things?